A lesson on chaining up a big rig truck for truckers.

 5. For extra security and tension for the chains, you can use regular bungee straps.
-However, I bought a specialized set of tire straps, out in Wyoming at a truck stop.
-They are very handy for securing tire chains.
+However, I bought a specialized set of tire straps, in Wyoming at a truck stop.
+They are very handy for securing them.
 The rubber straps can be hooked onto the chain, evenly spaced to secure and tighten up the entire configuration.

 8 Useful Tips For Chaining Up a Big Rig

-When to remove the chains Tire chains are designed to run on snow.
+- When to remove the chains Tire chains are designed to run on snow.
 Once you hit wet or dry pavement, it’s time to stop and remove them.
-Hopefully, once you’ve chained up and you’ve reached the the top of the hill, the road will be dry and you can take the chains off.
+Hopefully, once you’ve chained up and you’ve reached the the top of the hill, the road will be dry and you can remove them.

-Speed A truck with chains, isn’t meant to travel fast.
+- Speed A truck with chains isn’t meant to travel fast.
 They are meant to get the truck through rough spots.
-The chains can break away, fly loose and damage the equipment.
+They can break away, fly loose and damage the equipment.
 I don’t like to exceed 30 or 40 mph with a set of chains on.

-Chain Requirements It is necessary to check the states and provinces where you’ll be traveling, to find out what chains they require.
-Some states only require that a truck carry them, some indicate that it’s necessary to chain up under certain conditions…when chain requirements are in effect.
-So be aware of what the chain requirements are, or else you’ll be forced to wait out the road closures.
+- Chain Requirements It is necessary to check the states and provinces where you’ll be traveling, to find out what their requirements are.
+Some states only require that a truck carry them, some indicate that it’s necessary to chain up under certain conditions, when chain requirements are in effect.
+So be aware of what the requirements are, or else you’ll be forced to wait out the road closures.

-Number of Chains The maximum number of chains which states require are six chains.
+- Number of Chains The maximum number required that you carry, is 6.
 However, six tire chains for a tractor trailer can add up to a lot of weight.
-So when you put your chains away in your truck storage box, be aware that you’ve potentially gained almost 1000 pounds in weight as a result.
+So when you put your them away in your truck storage box, be aware that you’ve potentially gained almost 1000 pounds in weight as a result.
 Remember, that will add to your gross vehicle weight, so be aware of that before you pick up your next load.

-Types of Chains The chains I used in the demonstration are single chains.
-A single chain will cover one tire.
-Double chains will wrap around both tires.
+- Types I used single chains in the demonstration.
+A single will cover one tire.
+Doubles will wrap around both tires.
 Triple chains will wrap around both tires but align in the middle to hook up between the duals, which helps to secure them.

-Chain Weight Chains are very heavy.
+- Chain Weight These bad boys are very heavy.
 They are awkward to install, store and handle.
 The welded cleats on the cross-links gives them great traction, but also adds to the weight.
 When you’re carrying a full set of triple chains, you’re carrying a lot of weight.
 It makes the truck difficult to maneuver, and they’re especially tough to install.

 California sometimes requires chaining when the road is only wet.
 Remember, that’s hard on your chains.
 Especially in that situation, you are better to sit and wait for the road to reopen to regular traffic.